initdude/Ansible-Course/During Course Notes.md

     [db]
     192.168.11.11
     ```
-##  *  Note:   **in role we create a subdir by  name of our project that defined in playbook, iside it we create 7 ansible dir, inside them we creat a main.yml for each**
+##  *  Note:   **in role we create a subdir by  name of our project that defined in playbook, inside it we create 7 ansible dir, inside them we create a main.yml for each**
 ###**here is the tree of ansible dir structure**
 ![ansible tree](https://github.com/user-attachments/assets/c196fcd2-b5b3-4366-ab3e-40ff6ae81d34)